NotRealAI/420doges-content/faq.md

 <details>
 <summary>
-  <b>How is this related to Ethereum?</b> And what is Polygon?
+  <b>How is this related to Ethereum?</b>
 </summary>

-Polygon is a child blockchain of Ethereum.
+This market uses Polygon, which is a child blockchain of Ethereum.
 Anything you can run on Ethereum can also run on Polygon, but faster and cheaper.
 For example, a transaction on Ethereum might be 1000x - 10000x cheaper on Polygon.

 You can move NFTs and tokens between Polygon and Ethereum through a bridge.
 Most tokens are bridged on <a href='https://wallet.matic.today/bridge/'>Polygon bridge site</a> but newer tokens must be added first.
 NFTs have to be bridged through a custom UI.